 What You Do:

-- After your child has decorated each dove, help her cut a length of string that is long enough to incorporate each dove and leave enough room at the ends to tie or hang on the wall or doorway.
+- After your child has decorated each dove, help her cut a length of string that is long enough to incorporate each dove and leave enough room at the ends to tie or hang them on the wall or doorway.
 Space the doves out as evenly as you can and help her attach them to the string using the hot glue gun.